The best team doesn't necessarily win the Super Bowl every year. A lot of times, it just matters who gets hot at the right time.

 In the playoffs, their 8.5 points allowed per game is tops among teams who made the postseason.
 For comparison's sake, the Patriots have allowed 34 points in their two games.

 The Eagles will play their third playoff game in the Super Bowl, having given up just 17 points in their first two games.
-In the four other times they've played three games in the playoffs, the fewest amount of points they've given up came in 2004, when they gave up 48 points.
+In the four other seasons they've played three games in the playoffs, the fewest amount of points they've given up came in 2004 (48).

 No, the Eagles aren't the '85 Bears, who gave up just 10 points in three playoff games, but they are playing their best football when it counts.
 And it seems like they've been the best defense in the playoffs.